7zeb/calculator-app/README.md

-# calculator-app
+# Calculator App
-A calculator app made in HTML, CSS &amp; JS
+A simple calculator made in HTML, CSS & JS

+Made by 7Zeb

+## New Features and Changes
+- Created repository